American University of Beirut

 FAS faculty members are invited to submit proposals for funding in support of interdisciplinary research endeavors that involve computing and data science.
-Projects should include a minimum of two FAS disciplines.
+Projects should include a minimum of two FAS faculty members from two FAS disciplines.

 Budget: Up to $7,500

 Application materials: Apply online.
 Please upload in a single PDF file: 1.
-Proposal including abstract (no more than 200 words), description of the proposed activity and the expected outcomes (no more than 1000 words), information on collaborator(s), budget and budget narrative (indicating the anticipated use of the requested funds and all funds sought or secured from other sources), and timeline; and 2.
+Proposal including abstract (no more than 200 words), description of the proposed activity and the expected outcomes (no more than 1000 words), information on collaborator(s), detailed budget and budget narrative (indicating the anticipated use of the requested funds and all funds sought or secured from internal and external sources), and timeline; and 2.
 Official correspondence from external institutions, when available.

 2025-26